-- What is her life saying to you about your lived experience of the Preventive System? - What cause of action is she offering you for your future as a Salesian educator?
+- What is her life saying to you about your lived experience of the Preventive System? - What course of action is she offering you for your future as a Salesian educator?

-LIBRARY
+VISIT THE LIBRARY

-Guide: The School Library dates back to 1878, when the first FMA arrived.
-Don Bosco himself instructed the first Salesian Sisters to set up a library to serve the school.
+Guide: Don Bosco himself instructed the first Sisters to set up a library to serve the school.
 For this reason, there are volumes dating back to 1800 and some much early.
-The popular encyclopedia donated by Don Pestarino to the first Sisters is also kept here.
-From 1900, the library was in the school building, but in 1974 it was moved to the old study-theater hall on the first floor next to the Sanctuary, where it is still located today.
+This includes the popular encyclopedia donated by Fr.
+Pestarino to the first Sisters.

+From 1900, the library was in the school building, but in 1974 it was moved to the old study-theater hall on the first floor next to the Sanctuary of our Lady of Graces, where it is currently located today.
 It preserves about 22,000 volumes.